Scientific Name

 Description

 Aeonium gomerense is a loosely branched succulent shrub with ascending or pendent branches that end in rather flattish rosettes of green leaves, often reddish along the margins.
-It grows up to 6.6 feet (2 m) tall.
-Rosettes are up to 11.2 inches (28 cm) in diameter.
-Branches are smooth, reticulate, and up to 0.6 inches (1.5 cm) in diameter.
-Leaves are obovate to oblanceolate with cilia on the margins, up to 5.6 inches (14 cm) long and 1.6 inches (4 cm) wide.
-They are green, often reddish along the margins.
+It can grow up to 6.6 feet (2 m) tall, while the rosettes can reach up to 11.2 inches (28 cm) in diameter.
+The branches are smooth, reticulate, and can reach up to 0.6 inches (1.5 cm) in diameter.
+The leaves are obovate to oblanceolate with cilia on the margins and can measure up to 5.6 inches (14 cm) long and 1.6 inches (4 cm) wide.

-Flowers are 7- to 9-merous, have whitish petals with a greenish lower surface, and appear in a large egg-shaped cluster on an up to 8 inches (20 cm) tall stalk in late winter and spring.
-The flower cluster is up to 16 inches (40 cm) tall and 12 inches (30 cm) in diameter.
+The flowers are 7- to 9-merous, have whitish petals with a greenish lower surface, and appear in a large, egg-shaped cluster in late winter and spring on a stalk that can grow up to 8 inches (20 cm) tall.
+The flower cluster can reach up to 16 inches (40 cm) tall and 12 inches (30 cm) in diameter.

 How to Grow and Care for Aeonium gomerense